jtanwk/us-solar/README.md

-# Shining a Light on Household Solar Energy Generation in the U.S.
+# Shining a Light on U.S. Household Solar Energy Generation
 A visual exploration of US solar panel installations and its drivers.

 Work in progress.
 [View the R Notebook here.](https://jtanwk.github.io/us-solar/)